rohitsaraswat7865/Reqnroll_Playwright_CSharp/README.md

-# Playwright Base Framework
+# Playwright-C# Base Framework

 This project is a base automation framework using [Playwright](https://playwright.dev/dotnet/) and [Reqnroll](https://reqnroll.net/) for end-to-end testing of web applications in C#.
-Migrated from Specflow to Reqnroll.
+[25102025] Migrated framework from Specflow to Reqnroll.

 ## Features
 - Reqnroll for BDD-style test scenarios